AbhinavSinghBhadouria/nebula-notes/README.md

 1. Check the browser console for error messages
 2. Verify your API key is correctly configured
 3. Ensure you have an active internet connection for AI features
+4. Try logging out and logging back in if experiencing issues

 ---